How to Create a Custom Workflow in FuzzForge

 scanner = SecurityScannerModule()

-return await scanner.execute(config, workspace, stats_callback=stats_callback)
+return await scanner.execute(config, target_path, stats_callback=stats_callback)

 With these steps, your workflow will provide rich, real-time feedback to users and the FuzzForge platform—making automation more transparent and interactive!